-A bit rough around the edges, Rijeka is a vibrant, modern city and soon to be Cultural Capital of Europe, so come visit before the crowds wash away all of the authentic charm.
+A bit rough around the edges, Rijeka is a vibrant and modern city, so come visit before the crowds wash away all of the authentic charm.

 The main Korzo runs parallel to the embankment Riva.
 A few baroque facades fade behind modern shops and cafes.
 Short walk to the west is the Main Bus Station, near the Capuchin Church on two levels.
 Train station is a bit more to the west.
 To the east, Korzo ends at the local bus station towards Opatija and the so called Dead Cannal, surrounded by a nice pedestrian area.
 If you want to check your fitness, run up the 538 steps of Stube Petra Kružića to Trsat or take the bus up and walk down.

 A town full of history